-STATEMENT OF DIRECTORS' RESPONSIBILITIES
+STATEMENT OF DIRECTORS' RESPONSIBILITIES FOR THE FINANCIAL STATEMENTS

-The Companies Act, Cap.
-386 of the Laws of Malta requires the Directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Company as at the end of the financial year and of the profit or loss for the financial year.
+The Directors are required by the Companies Act (Cap.
+386 of the Laws of Malta) to prepare financial statements in accordance with International Financial Reporting Standards ("IFRSs") as adopted by the European Union ("EU"), which give a true and fair view of the state of affairs of the Company at the end of each financial year and of the profit or loss of the Company for the year then ended.
+In preparing the financial statements, the Directors should: